New Years Resolutions to Combat Climate Change

 Every year, Beneficial State engages with EcoShift Consulting to measure our greenhouse gas emissions, which includes both direct emissions (the bank’s energy usage) and indirect emissions (employee commutes, business travel, purchased paper).
 We use this information to become carbon-neutral by purchasing and retiring carbon offsets to neutralize the emissions we produce.
-Learn more on page 38 of our impact report.
+Learn more in our impact report.

 Action 94: Help food banks and homeless centers to offer nutritious and sustainable food.

 When the COVID-19 pandemic hit, The Center in Hollywood had to adjust their services and how they delivered them.
 As indoor spaces like libraries, gyms, and coffee shops closed, The Center provided a space for folks to charge their phones, pick up food and hygiene kits, and get transportation to medical appointments.
-Learn more about our client.
+Learn more about our The Center in Hollywood.

 Action 117: Buy organic cotton and other earth friendly materials.

 B Corps like Portland Garment Factory, a woman-owned textile manufacturing company, incorporate innovative strategies into their businesses to minimize their environmental impact.
 One example is their Zero Waste Studio, turning textile scraps into soft goods like cushions.
-Learn more about our client.
+Learn more about Portland Garment Factory.